Categories: Electromagnetism, Physics, Plasma physics.

 miniDuiDt=qini(E+ui×B)pifiemini(uiue)meneDueDt=qene(E+ue×B)pefeimene(ueui)\begin{aligned} m_i n_i \frac{\mathrm{D} \vb{u}_i}{\mathrm{D} t} &= q_i n_i (\vb{E} + \vb{u}_i \cross \vb{B}) - \nabla p_i - f_{ie} m_i n_i (\vb{u}_i - \vb{u}_e) \\ m_e n_e \frac{\mathrm{D} \vb{u}_e}{\mathrm{D} t} &= q_e n_e (\vb{E} + \vb{u}_e \cross \vb{B}) - \nabla p_e - f_{ei} m_e n_e (\vb{u}_e - \vb{u}_i) \end{aligned}

 We will assume that electrons’ inertia is negligible compared to the Lorentz force.
-Let τchar\tau_\mathrm{char} be the characteristic timescale of the plasma’s dynamics, i.e. nothing noticable happens in times shorter than τchar\tau_\mathrm{char}, then this assumption can be written as:
+Let τchar\tau_\mathrm{char} be the characteristic timescale of the plasma’s dynamics (i.e. nothing notable happens in times shorter than τchar\tau_\mathrm{char}), then this assumption can be written as:

-1meneDue/Dtqeneue×Bmeneue/τcharqeneueB=meqeBτchar=1ωceτchar1\begin{aligned} 1 \gg \frac{\big| m_e n_e \mathrm{D} \vb{u}_e / \mathrm{D} t \big|}{\big| q_e n_e \vb{u}_e \cross \vb{B} \big|} \sim \frac{m_e n_e |\vb{u}_e| / \tau_\mathrm{char}}{q_e n_e |\vb{u}_e| |\vb{B}|} = \frac{m_e}{q_e |\vb{B}| \tau_\mathrm{char}} = \frac{1}{\omega_{ce} \tau_\mathrm{char}} \ll 1 \end{aligned}
+1meneDue/Dtqeneue×Bmeneue/τcharqeneueB=meqeBτchar=1ωceτchar\begin{aligned} 1 \gg \frac{\big| m_e n_e \mathrm{D} \vb{u}_e / \mathrm{D} t \big|}{\big| q_e n_e \vb{u}_e \cross \vb{B} \big|} \sim \frac{m_e n_e |\vb{u}_e| / \tau_\mathrm{char}}{q_e n_e |\vb{u}_e| |\vb{B}|} = \frac{m_e}{q_e |\vb{B}| \tau_\mathrm{char}} = \frac{1}{\omega_{ce} \tau_\mathrm{char}} \end{aligned}

-Where we have recognized the cyclotron frequency ωc\omega_c (see Lorentz force article).
-In other words, our assumption is equivalent to the electron gyration period 2π/ωce2 \pi / \omega_{ce} being small compared to the macroscopic dynamics’ timescale τchar\tau_\mathrm{char}.
-By construction, we can thus ignore the left-hand side of the electron momentum equation, leaving:
+Where we have recognized the cyclotron frequency ωc\omega_c (see Lorentz force).
+In other words, our assumption is equivalent to the electron gyration period 2π/ωce2 \pi / \omega_{ce} being small compared to the macroscopic timescale τchar\tau_\mathrm{char}.
+We can thus ignore the left-hand side of the electron momentum equation, leaving:

 miniDuiDt=qini(E+ui×B)pifiemini(uiue)0=qene(E+ue×B)pefeimene(ueui)\begin{aligned} m_i n_i \frac{\mathrm{D} \vb{u}_i}{\mathrm{D} t} &= q_i n_i (\vb{E} + \vb{u}_i \cross \vb{B}) - \nabla p_i - f_{ie} m_i n_i (\vb{u}_i - \vb{u}_e) \\ 0 &= q_e n_e (\vb{E} + \vb{u}_e \cross \vb{B}) - \nabla p_e - f_{ei} m_e n_e (\vb{u}_e - \vb{u}_i) \end{aligned}